MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/finance-work-with-vat.md

 If you want the unit prices and line amounts to include GST, for example, if you are selling to retail consumers, choose the **Prices Including GST** check box on the document.
 For more information, see [Including or Excluding GST in Prices and Line Amounts](#including-or-excluding-vat-in-prices-and-line-amounts).

-You can calculate and display GST amounts in sales and purchase documents differently, depending on the type of customer or supplier you're dealing with.
-You can also change the calculated GST amount manually, for example, so that it matches the GST amount calculated by your supplier on a given transaction.
+You can calculate and display GST amounts in sales and purchase documents differently, depending on the type of customer or vendor you're dealing with.
+You can also change the calculated GST amount manually, for example, so that it matches the GST amount calculated by your vendor on a given transaction.

 ### <a name="including-or-excluding-vat-in-prices-and-line-amounts"></a>Including or Excluding GST in Prices and Line Amounts
 If you choose the **Prices Including GST** check box on a sales document, the **Unit Price** and **Line Amount** fields will include GST.
 By default, the values in these fields do not include GST.
 The names of the fields reflect whether prices include GST.